mthezeng/balance-puzzle/README.md

 The code for the draggable lists was based on [this tutorial](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/) from Free Code Camp.

+The functionality for multiple draggable lists is based on the example code [here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/about/examples.md).

 ## Available Scripts

 In the project directory, you can run: